hongyuchen1030/accurate-operator-reproducibility/README.md

 # Accuracy Experiments
-This repository contains procedures to **reproduce the accuracy experiments** presented in the paper
+This section contains procedures to **reproduce the accuracy experiments** presented in the paper
 **SIAM Journal on Scientific Computing: Accurate Intersection Point Calculation**.

 All required commands are stored in `./accuracy_experiments/run_accuracy_benchmark.sh`.
 Since the project relies on `mppp` support, it is recommended to use `GCC 13` for building.